Rules for wild camping in the Lake District

 There is more than one Angle Tarn in the Lakes.
 This Angle Tarn is the Angle Tarn overlooked by Angletarn Pikes above Patterdale.
 Alfred Wainright was a big fan saying that ‘in scenic values it ranks amongst the best of Lakeland Tarns.’
 High praise indeed and well deserved.

-The high plateau between the twin peaks of Angletarn Pikes offers many places on which to pitch a tent.
+The high plateau between the twin peaks of Angletarn Pikes and Brock Crags offers many places on which to pitch a tent.
 In summer you’ll rarely find the shores of the tarn free of tents but wander away from the tarn and there are plenty of options.

-In my opinion the best pitches are by Angle Tarn itself though.
+In my humble opinion the best pitches are by Angle Tarn itself though.

 To enjoy a night’s wild camping near any fell summit requires a certain amount of good luck, primarily that the weather holds.
 For the mostpart the forecast I’ve read before a night out is roughly right and I have fallen lucky.
 This was definitely the case when I wild camped on Blencathra.